 Highlights

-This section of the BCH Central Portal provides links to information about the activities of the BCH.
+This section of the BCH Central Portal provides links to information about the activities of the BCH and the Cartagena Protocol.

 BCH News

 The BCH News link takes the user to the Biosafety Clearing-House News page.
-It provides updates on changes to the BCH Central Portal.
+It provides updates on changes to the BCH Central Portal, as well as news on the BCH and the Cartagena Protocol.
 Registered users can register BCH news using the BCH Management Centre mechanisms for registering information, either through the online registration form for BCH News or through the offline Common Format for BCH News.

-Below the Biosafety Clearing-House News page title, there are two buttons: the orange RSS - Subscribe to the BCH News button, and the light blue Follow Us on Twitter button.
-The RSS button provides a news feed URL that can be used to subscribe to BCH News using an RSS reading tool.
-The Twitter button takes the user to the BCH page on Twitter, where the user can also stay up-to-date with latest news on the BCH.
+Below the Biosafety Clearing-House News page title, there are four buttons: the orange RSS - Subscribe to the BCH and Cartagena Protocol News buttons, the light blue Follow Us on Twitter button, and the blue Follow Us on Facebook button.
+The RSS buttons provide a news feed URL that can be used to subscribe to the BCH and Cartagena Protocol News using an RSS reading tool.
+The Twitter button takes the user to the Cartagena Protocol page on Twitter, and the Facebook button to the page on Facebook where the user can also stay up-to-date with latest news on the BCH, the Cartagena Protocol and the Nagoya - Kuala Lumpur Supplementary Protocol on Liability and Redress.